edkhoze/erudit.com.au/content/blog/antigravity.md

 ## A Familiar Yet Powerful Experience

-Antigravity is essentially a **VS Code clone**, but it's a really good one.
-It feels immediately familiar to any developer who has used VS Code, but with supercharged AI capabilities baked right into the core.
+Antigravity is essentially another **VS Code clone**, but with some new capabilities and built-in goodies line Gemini 3 Pro model, ability to generate images on the fly using Google's latest image generation models, as well as this cool feature that allows it to test your website in Chrome using Antigravity plugin, akin to Selenium UI tests.
+It does feel similar to vanilla VS Code with GitHub Copilot plugged in, and that's a good thing in my book.

-As of **November 2025**, it's currently free to use.
-I've been powering my development with the **Gemini 3 Pro** model, which has been incredibly impressive.
-For those who prefer other flavors of AI, there's also the option to switch to **Claude Sonnet** or **GPT-OSS** models, giving developers flexibility in their AI tooling.
+As of **November 2025**, it's currently free to use, but I already have ran into some limits that reset in 24 hours.
+I've been powering my development with the **Gemini 3 Pro** model, which has been impressive, but other options are available, such as **Claude Sonnet** or **GPT-OSS** models.

 ## Agentic Capabilities

 What sets Antigravity apart is its "Agentic" nature.
 It's not just code completion; it's a pair programmer that can perform complex tasks.
+That means it can do everything by itself or - and that's what I've been using - do planning mode first and then ask for approval for each change.

 ![AI Agent Coding](/images/ai-agent.png)